Discover Business Degrees Montage

 Marketing is the communication from a business to the consumer that aims to increase its value or its products.
 If you want to be in charge of marketing campaigns, a marketing degree provides the kind of training you need.
 You can find associate’s, bachelor’s, and master’s degrees in this diverse field.
 Some of the topics you might study include marketing analytics, consumer behavior, digital marketing, pricing strategies, and global business.

 Because marketing is an essential function of every business, a degree in this field offers many possibilities.
 You could work in areas such as advertising, brand management, and digital marketing.
 You can apply for jobs such as marketing manager, marketing research analyst, public relations specialist, sales manager, or social media manager.
-You could also apply what you learn to start and grow your own business.
+You could also apply what you learn during your online marketing degree to start and grow your own business.

 Human Resource Management